COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 ![Section 3 Challenge One](DocImages/section3_challenge2.PNG)

 The second challenge of the levels main challenges is the final encounter of section three, which sees the difficulty rise as the player works with the dynamics learnt from previous encounters.
-This challenge includes spitters, chompers, acid and moving platforms.
 The moving platforms move at a constant pace, however they are balanced in a way that they do not move too fast as to not make the player feel rushed.
 These encounters keep the player in the flow channel by having a steady raise in difficulty and while requiring skill as players work with dynamics from previous segments of the level.

 ![Section 3 Challenge Two](DocImages/section3_challenge.PNG)